 So just to be absolutely clear: Contrary to what many students and trainers may think, the PMP exam is NOT based on A Guide to The Project Management Body of Knowledge (PMBOK® Guide).
 The PMBOK® Guide is only one of several references PMI uses to design their PMP exam questions.
 Instead, the exam is based on The PMP Examination Content Outline.
 A new version of this outline was published in June 2019, and PMI will use this new outline as the basis to update the exam.

-In a nutshell: the current PMP exam is based on 5 performance domains, but starting December 16th the exam will be based on 3 domains.
+In a nutshell: the current PMP exam is based on 5 performance domains, but starting 2 January 2021 the exam will be based on 3 domains.
 These domains are defined in the PMP Exam Content Outline (ECO).

 |Domain||Current ECO 2015||New ECO 2019|

 |Domain IV||Monitoring & Controlling|

 Here is what this change from 5 to 3 domains means:

 - PMI published the new exam content outline on 30 June 2019.

 - The new outline is a 'radical' but extremely valuable departure from all previous exam content outlines

 - The new PMP exam will require candidates to have experience in and answer questions from three domains: